Python Loops

 2. while Loop

-The while loop repeats a block of code as long as the given condition is True.
+The while loop continues running as long as the specified condition remains True.

 Syntax: